a2nr/CommandHandler/README.md

 # CommandHandler
 Handle Serial Command for AVR.
-Save the list command in FLASH (PROGMEM)
+Save the list command in FLASH (PROGMEM).

+*to be documented later